artevelde-uas/canvas-lms-file-explorer-enhancements-plugin/README.md

 ## Features

 * Always shows the action bar
 * Adds a 'select all' button to the action bar
 * Changes the row selection to a more intuitive style with select boxes (like Windows Explorer)
-  * Moves the status bar down so you have the full height of the window to your disposal
+* Moves the status bar down so you have the full height of the window at your disposal

-#### Before:
+#### Before

 ![Example image](docs/files-before.png)

-#### After:
+#### After

 ![Example image](docs/files-after.png)

 ## Installation